ridatadiscoverycenter/react-aframe-volume-renderer/README.md

 [Click here for live demo](https://bay-viewer.riddc.brown.edu/)

-Use the Toggle buttons to select the data.
+Use the Toggle buttons to switch between the different data volumes.

 ![](./imgs/riddc-data-selector.png)

-Click the **Option** button to modify the color transfer function
+Click the **Option** button to display the options side bar.
+You can modify the color transfer function and the volume's clip planes.

 ![](./imgs/riddc-transfer-fnct-editor.png)

 Double click on the canvas to create a new point.
 Left click on one of the points to remove it.

-Use the **Clip Controls** to crop the volume on any of the axis
+Use the **Clip Controls** to crop the volume on any of the three avaiable axis.

 ![](./imgs/riddc-riddc-clip-controls.png)

 #### A-Frame Implementation